dondealban/learning-openland/README.md

 <a name="net_gross_gain_loss"></a>

-### E. Quantify Net and Gross Gains and Losses
+### E. Quantify and Visualise Land Cover Changes
-Here, we quantify the net and gross changes of all land cover categories, specifically both their gains and losses, and generate visualisations of the land cover changes/transitions.
+Here, we quantify the net and gross changes of all land cover categories, specifically both their gains and losses, and generate visualisations of the areal extents of the land cover changes/transitions.

 #### Evolution Barplot of Total Areal Extent of Land Cover Categories per Time-Point
 First, we can generate the evolution barplot to visualise the total areal extent of each land cover category per time-point as follows: